cmusatyalab/gabriel/python-client/README.md

 as the `producer` argument to the constructor of `ProducerWrapper`.
 The `producer` is run on an
 [asyncio event loop](https://docs.python.org/3/library/asyncio-eventloop.html#event-loop),
-so it is important that the `producer` does not call any function that could block.
+so it is important that the `producer` does not include any blocking code.
 This would cause the whole event loop to block.

 If you need to run blocking code to get an input for Gabriel, you can use `push_source.Source`.
 You should also use `push_source.Source` whenever you want